-The best T-Mobile phones in the US went through a shake-up, as it does every November, as new smartphones made their debut in the last few months, namely the iPhone 7 and iPhone 7 Plus.
+The best T-Mobile phones in the US in the US always goes through a shake up this time of year as new smartphones make their debut.
+They have to, after all, rival Apple's iPhone 7 and iPhone 7 Plus.
 That has made finding the perfect phone for you no easy task.
 Once you factor in T-Mobile's ever expanding roster of top-notch handsets, that decision can feel impossible.
 Take a deep breath and relax -- we've done the hard work for you.
-From the 7 Plus ($769, 32GB) to the Samsung Galaxy S7 Edge ($740 for a limited time) we've painstakingly sifted through all the best that T-Mobile has to offer and ranked the best of the best.
+From the iPhone 7 Plus ($769, 32GB) to the Samsung Galaxy S7 Edge ($740 for a limited time) we've painstakingly sifted through all the best that T-Mobile has to offer and ranked the best of the best.

 The best T-Mobile phones: Explained